maikelwever/b3-plugin-poweradminbf4/README.rst

 This plugin is a fork of the `poweradmin for BF3 plugin <https://github.com/thomasleveil/b3-plugin-poweradminbf3>`_.
 Credits go out to the developers of that.

+Contributors to this plugin:
+  - maikelwever
+  - courgette

 Contrib
 -------

-- *features* can be discussed on the `B3 forums <http://forum.bigbrotherbot.net/plugins-by-courgette/poweradmin-bf4/>`_
+- *features* can be discussed on the `B3 forums <http://forum.bigbrotherbot.net/releases/poweradminbf4/>`_
 - documented and reproducible *bugs* can be reported on the `issue tracker <https://github.com/maikelwever/b3-plugin-poweradminbf4/issues>`_
 - *patches* are welcome.
 Send me a `pull request <http://help.github.com/send-pull-requests/>`_.
 It is best if your patch provides tests.